VEDIT

-Vedit is a commercial text editor for 8080/Z-80-based systems, Microsoft Windows and MS-DOS from Greenview Data, Inc.
+Vedit is a commercial text editor for 8080 and Z80-based systems, Windows and MS-DOS from Greenview Data.

 Vedit was one of the pioneers in visual editing.
 It used a command set resembling TECO.

 History

 Vedit (Visual Editor) was created by Ted Green in 1979.
 It was commercially published by CompuView in 1980 for CP/M operating system running on 8080 / Z80 based computers.
-When the IBM-PC was introduced, Vedit was one of the first applications available for it in 1982.
+When the IBM PC was introduced, Vedit was one of the first applications available for it in 1982.
 Versions of Vedit were available for MS-DOS, CP/M-86 and CSP DOS.

 During the following years, versions were developed for OS/2, Xenix, SCO Unix and QNX.
 On QNX, Vedit was supplied as standard editor.
 Vedit was sold in three versions: Vedit Jr, Vedit and Vedit Plus.
 Later, the first two were dropped and Vedit Plus was renamed to just Vedit.
 CompuView was shut down in 1989, but a new company, Greenview Data, continued the development of Vedit starting from 1990.
 The first Windows version (Vedit Plus 5.0) was published in 1997.
 32-bit Windows version (v5.1) was published in 1998.
 64-bit Vedit Pro64 was published in 2003.
 It uses 64-bit addresses and data handling to support files larger than 2GB, but does not require a 64-bit processor or 64-bit OS.

 Development and marketing of Unix, QNX etc. versions were gradually stopped.
 DOS-version has still been developed in parallel with Windows version and both have the same functions (as much as possible).
 DOS version is no longer sold separately or supported, but it is still packaged with the Windows versions.
-On February 2008, Greenview Data announced that the old CP/M and CP/M-86 versions of Vedit can be freely shared.
+In February 2008, Greenview Data announced that the old CP/M and CP/M-86 versions of Vedit can be freely shared.

 With version 6.20.1 (May 2011) the old Windows Help system was replaced with HTML Help system in to support 64-bit versions of Windows (Windows Vista, Windows 7, Windows 8/8.1 and Windows 10).

 Greenview Data, Inc was purchased in March of 2017, by Zix Corp.
 The status of Vedit is unknown at this time, but there has not been an update since 2015.